Signup and stay tuned, more info coming soon.

 Compact closed categories.
 Feas as a compact closed category

 He teaches poker and chess to small classes which always fill up early.
 Since he was young, Duncan has had two major passions in his life: games and puzzles.
 He has always enjoyed the challenge of an intelligent brainteaser, or the inherent complexity of games like chess and poker — which is why he got involved with math and math Olympiads at a very young age.

 Duncan attributes his love of teaching to his parents.
 “My parents were the best and most efficient educators I have encountered in my entire life, and for that I will be eternally grateful!
 Their influence was so tremendous that I found joy in helping my own classmates with their homework while I was still in elementary school.
 Second, teaching helps me learn, because it pushes my cognitive limits to the next level.
 I am a big believer that if you can’t explain something in very simple terms then you don’t truly understand it yourself.
 As a result, I love the challenge of decomposing complicated ideas to their bare essentials.
 That’s because it really does affect my own perception of the world.
 I guess it’s a complex quest to conquer simplicity.
 And I love every minute of it!”

-The intersection of algorithms, mathematics, computer science, and biology has always been a passion for him, and he now considers himself lucky to be working on NUPACK in the Pierce Lab at Caltech, a software suite for the analysis and design of nucleic acid structures, devices, and systems.
+The intersection of algorithms, mathematics, computer science, and biology has always been a passion for him, and he spent 5 years working on software in a synthetic biology lab at Caltech.
+He is now a senior research scientist in biomathematics.